 On bottom layer of cake, spread the cherry filling.
 Carefully lift and place next thin layer of cake on top.
 Now spread the chocolate mousse on top evenly.
 Slice second cake in similar manner as you did the first.
 Gently lift and add the third layer of cake on top of the stack.
 Spread with 1 c. of your sweetened whipped cream.
 Place the final layer of cake on top and now ice the entire cake with the remaining whipped cream, spreading evenly on sides and top so no chocolate cake or fillings are visible.
 Dust top of cake with shaved chocolate and sling a little also on the sides.
 If it falls all over the serving platter, that just makes it prettier in my opinion.
 If you have one, place a whole maraschino cherry with stem and a sprig of mint in the center of the cake for visual impact.

 NUTRITIONAL INFO: Entire cake has 3476 calories, 249 g fat, 170.7 g carbs, 40.6 g fiber, 119 g protein and 130.1 net carbs.
 I usually cut mine into 10 slices that are approximately 2 1/2″ to 2 3/4″ wide at the outer edge.
 So I’m showing each serving below for 1/10th of the cake.
-If you slice smaller, which is very difficult to do, the numbers will go down:
+It is difficult to cut this cake into smaller slices, although when you taste it, you won’t be heartbroken about that fact.
+LOL

 Makes 10 servings, each contains: